 ZoomInfo

-The real buying advice is this: stop asking which data enrichment api has the most fields.
-Ask which one fits your workflow, your refresh cadence, your tolerance for opaque pricing, and your actual build environment.
+The actual advice is simple: stop asking which data enrichment api has the most fields.
+Ask which one fits your workflow, refresh cadence, and tolerance for pricing games.

-And if you want to sanity-check your own volumes before you buy anything, grab the spreadsheet below and run the math yourself.
-That will save you more money than another vendor demo ever will.
+And if you want to check your own cost model before you buy anything, use the calculator below.
+It will save you more money than another vendor call.

-Use it to estimate true monthly cost, re-enrichment load, and whether a vendor's docs are good enough for AI-assisted implementation.
+Use it to estimate monthly spend, re-enrichment load, cost per successful match, and whether a vendor’s docs are usable in an AI-assisted workflow.

 Download now →